aydotjs/test/README.md

-# this is jsust a test repo
+# this is just a test repo